 Traditionally, Columbia Business School is one of the first business schools to release its application essays every year.
 In part, CBS makes its essays available so early because it is one of the few programs to offer an early decision round and to consider applications on a rolling basis.
-This year, some of the Columbia MBA application essay questions have changed so we have updated and expanded our CBS essay advice from the 2017/18 season.

-In the article that follows, we analyze all of the Columbia essay questions and share tips on how to write essays that will improve your chances of being accepted to CBS.
+In the article that follows, we analyze the Columbia essay questions and share tips on how to write essays that will improve your chances of being accepted to CBS.
 Remember, applying earlier enhances your odds of admission.
 On that note, let’s get started on those essays!

 Short Answer Question: What is your immediate post-MBA professional goal?
 (50 characters maximum)